MicrosoftDocs/dynamics-365-fraud-protection/content/event-tracing.md

     You will see a description of the event as well as a sample of the schema/payload that is included before you save the form.

-1. After 24 hours, navigate back to the portal to view the **Events/Second count** and ensure that data is being sent to Event Hubs.
+1. After 24 hours, navigate back to the portal to view the Events/Second count and ensure that data is being sent to Event Hubs.

-    1. The **Events and Failures/Second metrics** will display an average over the past 24 hours.
+    1. The Events and Failures/Second metrics will display an average over the past 24 hours.
-    1. For additional monitoring, navigate to the Azure Portal and set up **Metrics**.
+    1. For additional monitoring, navigate to the Azure Portal and set up metrics.
 For more information, see [Azure Event Hubs metrics in Azure Monitor](https://docs.microsoft.com/azure/event-hubs/event-hubs-metrics-azure-monitor).

 1. (Optional) Set up your own ingress pipeline from Event Hubs to Power BI.
 For information on how to begin developing custom reports, see [Stream Analytics and Power BI: A real-time analytics dashboard for streaming data](https://docs.microsoft.com/azure/stream-analytics/stream-analytics-power-bi-dashboard).

-1. (Optional) Connect to Event Hubs from power automate to define custom workflows.
+1. (Optional) Connect to Event Hubs from Power Automate to define custom workflows.
 For more information, see [Event Hubs](https://docs.microsoft.com/connectors/eventhubs/).

 ## Event schemas